nicolavianello95/parking_sensor/README.txt

 Organization of the folders:

-final_report: contains the final report of the whole project in PDF format.
+final_report: contains the technical report of the whole project in PDF format.

 firmware: contains all the source codes of the microcontroller.